norcams/imagebuilder/README.md

 #### Listing availability zones

-When using Packer with UH-IaaS setting the availability zone is also required.
+When using Packer with NREC setting the availability zone is also required.
 `openstack availability zone list` lists availability zones for your region.